MyMICDS/configs/README.md

-# MyMICDS Common Configurations
+# MyMICDS Common Configs
-This repository houses common configuration files that are used across many MyMICDS projects.
+This repository houses configuration files that are commonly used in MyMICDS projects.